 Submission to the WHO consultation on the global action plan for the prevention and control of NCDs 2013-2030

-The George Institute appreciates the opportunity to provide feedback on the first draft of the updated Appendix 3 of WHO’s Global action plan for the prevention and control of noncommunicable diseases (NCDs) 2013–2030 and commends WHO for its efforts to revise it in light of advancing scientific knowledge.
+The George Institute appreciated the opportunity to provide feedback on the updated Appendix 3 of WHO’s Global action plan for the prevention and control of noncommunicable diseases (NCDs) 2013–2030 and commends WHO for its efforts to revise it in light of advancing scientific knowledge.

-To ensure its objectives and ambitions are realised, we have made several comments and reflections on the first draft:
+To ensure its objectives and ambitions are realised, we have made several comments and reflections as summarised below:

 - Appendix 3 would be strengthened with further guidance on how to combine packages of interventions where there are synergies in cost and outcomes.

 - More information on the methodology of this update, the use of healthy-life year (HLY) unit, how cost-effectiveness was measured for interventions that include several components, and clarification on methodological limitations.